franciscojavierarceo/DQN-Event-Summarization/README.md

 # Deep Q-Learning for Event Summarization

+## THIS REPO IS A WORK IN PROGRESS

 Repo currently has 2 folders

     Code
     Paper

-This is the repo for our {Chris Kedzie, Francisco Javier Arceo} implementation of a DQN-LSTM for Event Summarization.
+This is the repo for our {Francisco Javier Arceo, Chris Kedzie} implementation of a DQN-LSTM for Event Summarization.

 The code has  main files, to run the code simply enter in the command line: